leomccarthy1/mGPS/README.md

   - `variables` -- a vecttor containing names of vartiables to be used as features for prediction.
 This needs definining even if all            variables are to be used

   This will return a set of predictions for the specified test data.

-* `Splots.R` code used for generating soil-data plots used in mGPS paper

-* `Mplots.R` code used for generating global MetaSUB-data plots used in mGPS paper

 * `Hong_kong.r`